shallowObjectEqualityCheck

 Combining Multiple Facets

-import {useFacetMap ,useFacetWrap ,shallowObjectEqualityCheck } from '@react-facet/core'constPlayerStats = () => {constnameFacet =useFacetWrap ('Steve')consthealthFacet =useFacetWrap (100)constlevelFacet =useFacetWrap (5)// Combine into single object - only updates when values actually changeconstplayerStatsFacet =useFacetMap ((name ,health ,level ) => ({name ,health ,level }),[],[nameFacet ,healthFacet ,levelFacet ],shallowObjectEqualityCheck , // Prevents updates from object recreation)return (<div ><fast-text text ={useFacetMap ((stats ) => `${stats .name } - Level ${stats .level }`, [], [playerStatsFacet ])} /></div >)}
+tsximport {useFacetMap ,useFacetWrap ,shallowObjectEqualityCheck } from '@react-facet/core'constPlayerStats = () => {constnameFacet =useFacetWrap ('Steve')consthealthFacet =useFacetWrap (100)constlevelFacet =useFacetWrap (5)// Combine into single object - only updates when values actually changeconstplayerStatsFacet =useFacetMap ((name ,health ,level ) => ({name ,health ,level }),[],[nameFacet ,healthFacet ,levelFacet ],shallowObjectEqualityCheck , // Prevents updates from object recreation)return (<div ><fast-text text ={useFacetMap ((stats ) => `${stats .name } - Level ${stats .level }`, [], [playerStatsFacet ])} /></div >)}

 Nullable Variant

-For cases where the entire object might be null
+For cases where the entire object might be null or undefined, use nullableShallowObjectEqualityCheck:

-import {nullableShallowObjectEqualityCheck } from '@react-facet/core'constequalityCheck =nullableShallowObjectEqualityCheck ()equalityCheck (null)console .log (equalityCheck (null)) // true - null === null ✅console .log (equalityCheck ({name : 'Steve',age : 25 })) // false - null → object ❌console .log (equalityCheck ({name : 'Steve',age : 25 })) // true - same object values ✅console .log (equalityCheck (null)) // false - object → null ❌
+tsximport {nullableShallowObjectEqualityCheck } from '@react-facet/core'constequalityCheck =nullableShallowObjectEqualityCheck ()equalityCheck (null)console .log (equalityCheck (null)) // true - null === null ✅console .log (equalityCheck ({name : 'Steve',age : 25 })) // false - null → object ❌console .log (equalityCheck ({name : 'Steve',age : 25 })) // true - same object values ✅console .log (equalityCheck (null)) // false - object → null ❌

-For objects with nullable properties (like { name: string | null }
+For objects with nullable properties (like { name: string | null }), you don't need the nullable variant.
+Regular shallowObjectEqualityCheck handles null/undefined property values just fine using strict equality (===).

 How It Works